 The RRG Chart Tool has several different elements:

-Next to the RRG chart is a smaller chart of the S&P 500 Large Cap index.
+Next to the RRG chart is a smaller chart of the benchmark symbol (typically $SPX, the S&P 500 Large Cap Index).
 You can click anywhere on that graph to change the ending date for the RRG plot.
-The S&P 500 chart is meant to give you a sense of what the market as a whole was doing at the time of the RRG plot.
-In addition to clicking on the S&P chart, you can also click and drag to manually animate things.
+The benchmark chart is meant to give you a sense of what the market as a whole was doing at the time of the RRG plot.
+In addition to clicking on the benchmark chart, you can also click and drag to manually animate things.

 In addition, you can use the left and right arrow keys on your keyboard to change the ending date.

-You can also press the “animate” button below the S&P 500 chart to automatically move the RRG plot through all the available data.
+You can also press the “animate” button below the benchmark chart to automatically move the RRG plot through all the available data.

-You can use the “Tail Length” slider below the S&P 500 chart to adjust the length of the tails on the RRG plot.
-The zone highlighted in blue on the S&P 500 chart shows to the period of time covered by the tails.
+You can use the “Tail Length” slider below the benchmark chart to adjust the length of the tails on the RRG plot.
+The zone highlighted in blue on the benchmark chart shows the period of time covered by the tails.

 You can click on any of the lines in the Symbol Table below the RRG Plot to turn on highlighting for that symbol.
 Click on the line again to turn off highlighting.
 Only one line at a time can be highlighted.

-You can use the buttons below the S&P 500 chart to adjust the RRG plot's scaling.
+You can use the buttons below the benchmark chart to adjust the RRG plot's scaling.

 In addition to those buttons, you can also click on the RRG plot itself and drag to change the position of the chart's origin.

-Members can use the “Years” dropdown to create longer-term RRG charts.
+Members can use the “Years” dropdown above the chart to create longer-term RRG charts.
 The choices available are 1, 3, 5 and 10-years.
 Longer duration charts take longer to load.

-Note: A ticker symbol must have at least 1-year's worth of data in order to appear on an RRG chart.
+Note: A ticker symbol must have at least one year's worth of data in order to appear on an RRG chart.

-Normally, RRG charts use weekly data in their calculations.
-Members can change the chart so that it uses daily data using the “Periods” dropdown located next to the “Update” button.
-See this article on Daily RRG Charts for more details.
+By default, RRG charts use weekly data in their calculations.
+Members can change the chart so that it uses daily data using the “Periods” dropdown above the chart.

-Members can click the “Linkable version” link located below the symbol table to get a link to their chart that can be bookmarked and/or used in web links.
-To bookmark that link, follow these steps:
+Members can click the “Permalink” link located below the symbol table to get a link to their chart that can be bookmarked and/or used in web links.